Elisu87/JavaScript-Challenge/README.md

 -Used a date form in your HTML document and write JavaScript code that will listen for events and search through the date/time column to find rows that match user input.

-## UFO-level-2 Challenge

--Using multiple input tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

-date/time
-city
-state
-country
-shape